Menu

 A significant part of Martina’s work is dedicated to the legal architecture of the fashion and art industries.
 She maintains a robust international practice in fashion and art law, advising designers, luxury houses, emerging brands, cultural institutions, artists, creative-tech ventures, and investors on the regulatory, transactional, and governance frameworks that underpin global creative economies.
 Her counsel extends to cross-border commercial structuring, intellectual property architecture and licensing, ESG and sustainability compliance, cultural heritage governance, labour and environmental due-diligence, supply-chain transparency, and the negotiation of complex transnational commercial agreements.
 She frequently assists creative-sector enterprises in designing governance systems aligned with emerging EU regulatory instruments.
 Drawing on her knowledge of fashion history, material culture, and the socio-economic forces that shape global creative industries, Martina views fashion as both a cultural system and a commercial organism.
 In this context, she understands the law as the normative and ethical infrastructure that ensures transparency, accountability, and rights-compliance across creative and cultural value chains.

-At the heart of Martina’s legal practice lies her work in family law, gender justice, and medico-legal matters involving women’s health – fields she considers essential to the protection of autonomy, dignity, and substantive equality.
-She advises on custody, care and access arrangements, separation and divorce, adoption, and complex multi-jurisdictional family disputes, including cases involving international relocation, heightened conflict dynamics, and the enforcement of foreign judgements or protective measures.
-Her medico-legal work encompasses reproductive health law, medical ethics, consent and capacity, medical negligence affecting women’s health, and the regulatory frameworks governing access to healthcare and reproductive services.
-Martina is deeply experienced in cases involving gender-based and domestic violence, sexual assault, coercive control, and reproductive harm.
-Her approach is grounded in trauma-informed and survivor-centred principles, combining rigorous legal strategy with psychological awareness, multidisciplinary safeguarding, and the careful management of evidentiary and procedural vulnerabilities.
-She regularly collaborates with medical professionals, psychologists, support services, and cross-border entities to secure comprehensive protection and durable legal remedies for her clients.
-For her, these domains represent the intersection of family law, human rights, and public health, demanding a synthesis of technical precision, ethical clarity, and systemic awareness.
+Martina is also passionate about women’s health and healthcare-related disputes, including reproductive health law, medical ethics, consent and capacity, medical negligence affecting women’s health, and regulatory frameworks governing access to healthcare and reproductive services.
+She has extensive experience in cases involving gender-based and domestic violence, sexual assault, coercive control, and reproductive harm.
+Her work in this area is grounded in a trauma-informed, survivor-centred litigation and settlement strategy, combining rigorous legal analysis with psychological awareness, multidisciplinary safeguarding, and careful evidentiary management.
+She regularly collaborates with medical professionals, psychologists, support services, and cross-border experts to secure effective protection, enforceable settlements, and durable legal remedies.

-Martina’s professional foundations include formative work at KPMG, where she developed expertise in succession planning, corporate governance, and organisational continuity – competencies that complement her advisory work with family enterprises, cultural organisations, and creative-sector companies, particularly in matters involving intergenerational governance and long-term strategic structuring.
 Her international engagement also encompasses participation in and leadership of global capacity-building initiatives, including Google’s #IAmRemarkable programme, as well as mentorship within a leadership accelerator for Māori and Pasifika aspiring lawyers organised by the New Zealand’s Ministry of Education.
 These efforts reflect her commitment to culturally responsive legal empowerment, equitable access to leadership pathways, and the development of inclusive professional ecosystems.

 Her contributions to legal reform, community advancement, and international dialogue have been recognised through several distinctions, including the Queen’s Young Leader Medal, awarded by Queen Elizabeth II in acknowledgment of her dedication to justice, dignity, and societal impact.
 She was also honoured by JCI as the TOYP Winner for Political, Legal and/or Governmental Affairs in 2022, and previously received the organisation’s Humanitarian Award in 2017 – both distinctions highlighting her alignment with the United Nations’ Sustainable Development Goals for 2030, particularly those promoting justice, strong institutions, gender equality, and reduced inequalities.